contao/docs/docs/manual/guides/webfont.en.md

 web fonts are "rented" and hosted on their own servers.
 Only few offer the web fonts for download.

 The probably most well-known, free offerer is Google with the »[Google Fonts](https://fonts.google.com/)«.
-You will find alternatives on [Github](https://github.com/adobe-fonts/) too.
+You will find alternatives on [GitHub](https://github.com/adobe-fonts/) too.
 With the Open Source offers you should make sure that they contain special characters.
 Also there are possibly only a few or even no further typefaces available.

 ## File formats

-For historical reasons there are different file formats such as ».eot«, ».ttf«, ».woff« or ».woff2«.
-In the meantime the formats »[.woff](https://caniuse.com/?search=woff)« or »[.woff2](https://caniuse.com/?search=woff2)« can be used in current browser versions.
+For historical reasons there are different file formats such as »[.eot](https://caniuse.com/?search=eot)«, »[.ttf](https://caniuse.com/?search=ttf)«, »[.woff](https://caniuse.com/?search=woff)« or »[.woff2](https://caniuse.com/?search=woff2)«.
+In the meantime the formats ».woff« or ».woff2« can be used in current browser versions.

 If you want to support older browsers you can also use the other file formats.